The "darih" of the Holy Prophet (s) called the "Maksurah". Behind this lies his grave

 Sayyiduna Khalid bin Walid (radi Allahu anhu) had left Sayyiduna Muthanna (radi Allahu anhu) in command of the Muslim forces on the Iraqi front when he rushed to Yarmuk.
 Sayyiduna Muthanna (radi Allahu anhu) was finding it difficult to counter the enemy & went personally to Madina-tul-Munawwarah to ask Sayyiduna Abu Bakr (radi Allahu anhu) for re-inforcements.
 Sayyiduna Abu Bakr (radi Allahu anhu) had by that time passed away.

 Sayyiduna Muthanna (radi Allahu anhu's) absence from the Iraqi front made things worse there.
-The Iranians regrouped under the command of Rustam and recaptured the lands taken by the Muslims.
+The Iranians regrouped under the command of Rustam & recaptured the lands taken by the Muslims.
 Rustam sent 2 columns of his army, one to Hirah & the other to Kaskar.

 Sayyiduna Umar (radi Allahu anhu) sent Sayyiduna Abu Ubaidah (radi Allahu anhu), as Commander, to deal with the situation.
 Both the Persian columns were defeated.
 Rustam sent an even larger army & defeated the Muslims.